darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 Bucklescript and OCaml are both compilers:
 - the native OCaml compiler compiles programs to binaries.
 The backend uses native OCaml.
 - the Bucklescript compiler compiles programs to JS.
-The editor uses Buckelscript.
+The editor uses Bucklescript.

 ReasonML and OCaml are both syntaxes:
 - ReasonML is a JS-like syntax for the OCaml language